cuplsensor/cuplcodec/docs/specification/specs.rst

    The encoder must run without input from the user.
 This includes after the Power-on-Reset when a battery is replaced.

-.. spec:: Circular buffer is decoded
+.. spec:: Circular buffer decoded
    :id: CODEC_SPEC_10
    :links: CODEC_REQ_2

-   The circular buffer is unwrapped and decoded.
-Each sample is given a timestamp.
+   The decoder outputs a list of samples from the URL.
+Each will have a timestamp precise to one minute.
+   This corresponds to the time that the sample was added to the circular buffer.